MicrosoftDocs/sdk-api/sdk-api-src/content/dvbsiparser/nf-dvbsiparser-iisdbcomponentgroupdescriptor-getrecordcaunitcaunitid.md

 ### -param bRecordIndex [in]

 Specifies the component group record number, indexed from zero.
-Call the <a href="https://msdn.microsoft.com/b5b8334c-a3f1-42f7-81c9-d0c461e17f25">IIsdbComponentGroupDescriptor::GetCountOfRecords</a>
-  method to get the number of records in the descriptor.
+Call the <a href="https://msdn.microsoft.com/b5b8334c-a3f1-42f7-81c9-d0c461e17f25">IIsdbComponentGroupDescriptor::GetCountOfRecords</a>method to get the number of records in the descriptor.

 ### -param bCAUnitIndex [in]

 Specifies the conditional access unit record number, indexed from zero.
-Call the <a href="https://msdn.microsoft.com/2656ecfd-84a1-43cb-8fa3-a188f9176c01">IIsdbComponentGroupDescriptor::GetRecordCAUnitNumberOfComponents</a>
-  method to get the number of conditional access  records in the descriptor.
+Call the <a href="https://msdn.microsoft.com/2656ecfd-84a1-43cb-8fa3-a188f9176c01">IIsdbComponentGroupDescriptor::GetRecordCAUnitNumberOfComponents</a>method to get the number of conditional access  records in the descriptor.

 ### -param pbVal [out]